| UPDATED: 4-28-2013 |

 Parkersburg Radio History: WPAR/WIKS/WLTP

-Cemeteries of Wood County [archive copy of defunct site]
+Cemeteries of Wood County [archived copy of defunct site]

 Parkersburg's Top 20 One-Hit Wonder